How To Choose The Right Size Surfboard?

 – Paddles slow and needs to take off late on a wave

-When choosing a surfboard, it’s best to choose it by the volume, not just by the length of the board.
+When choosing a surfboard, it’s best to choose it by the type and volume, not just by the length of the board.

 Larger/Longer/Wider Size Board